GuanXP/GSerialize/README.md

 # About GSerialize

-GSerialize is a very fast C# binary serializer based on code generating.
+GSerialize is a very fast and easy to use C# binary serializer based on code generating.

 * Support most of primitive types
 * Support customized serializable class